DSI Readers/Writers

 (OrderedDict) to export data/generate an image.

-Note that any contributed Readers/Writers or extension should include unit tests in plugins/tests
+Any contributed Readers/Writers, or extension of one, should include unit tests in plugins/tests

 to demonstrate the new capability.